TGAC/COPO-documentation/help/faq.rst

    .. note::

-      * Images can only be submitted after samples have been uploaded in the **Upload Spreadsheet** dialogue.
+      * Images can only be submitted after samples have been uploaded in the **Upload Spreadsheet** dialog.

       * Images can only be submitted via a ToL [#f1]_ profile.
 Please see: :ref:`Steps to Create a Tree of Life Profile <tol-profile-walkthrough>` for guidance.